Consensys/doc.web3signer/docs/tutorials/load-launchpad-keystores.md

 proof-of-stake network.
 The tool generates an encrypted keystore file containing the validator details.
 Load this keystore into Web3Signer to sign attestations and blocks with the validator details.

-This tutorial uses Teku and Web3Signer to run validators created on the `sepolia` testnet.
+This tutorial uses Teku and Web3Signer to run validators created on the `holesky` testnet.

 **Prerequisites**: